parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-omp/output-4/repo/README.md

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented in C++ for use with OpenMP-offload on x86 architectures.
+XSBench has been implemented in OpenMP-offload for use with various architectures.

 ## Compilation